Woman Accused Of Biting Off Party Host’s Nose, Swallowing It After Being Asked To Leave For Being Too Drunk

 Jessica Collins just really wanted another drink, police say.

-The Texas woman was arrested for allegedly biting off a party host’s nose and eating it after the woman told Collins she couldn’t have another drink and asked her to leave a party.
+The Texas woman was arrested for allegedly biting off a parry host’s nose and eating it after the woman told Collins she couldn’t have another drink and asked her to leave a party.
 The incident took place last week in the town of Conroe, where authorities say Collins and some mutual friends were enjoying a night out at a bar.
 When the party turned back to a friend’s house, Collins apparently reached her limit, ABC 7 reported.

 Collins allegedly demanded more alcohol and cigarettes and a victim named Tatiana, the next door neighbor to another friend where Collins had been staying, said no and then asked the 41-year-old to leave.